Intimate Wedding in Bangalore: 50-200 Guest Planning Guide

 Boutique Hotels (50-150 guests)

-Small luxury hotels with curated aesthetics, in-house catering, and a built-in accommodation component.
+Small luxury hotels with curated aesthetics, in-house catering, and a built-in accommodation component are ideal for intimate celebrations.
 Properties in Indiranagar, Koramangala, and central Bangalore offer urban-chic settings with rooftop or courtyard ceremony options.
+Boutique properties like The Paul Bangalore deliver a polished, design-forward experience that feels nothing like a conventional banquet hall.
 Expect to pay ₹1,50,000 – ₹4,00,000 including basic catering packages.

 Restaurant Private Dining (30-80 guests)

-Bangalore's restaurant scene includes several venues with private event spaces: Windmills Craftworks (brewery setting, up to 100 guests for the private section), Olive Beach (Mediterranean courtyard), and various rooftop restaurants that can be fully privatised.
+Bangalore's restaurant scene includes several venues with private event spaces that work beautifully for micro weddings.
+Windmills Craftworks offers a brewery setting accommodating up to 100 guests for the private section, while Olive Beach provides a Mediterranean courtyard atmosphere.
+Various rooftop restaurants across the city can also be fully privatised.
 The advantage is turnkey food and beverage at ₹1,00,000 – ₹3,00,000 for a full evening.

 Small Farmhouse Properties (80-200 guests)

 Not the large wedding resorts along Kanakapura Road, but smaller, more intimate properties — a 2-acre plot with a single lawn, a converted coffee estate, or a weekend home that rents for events.
 These offer privacy, natural beauty, and creative freedom at ₹80,000 – ₹2,50,000, though you will need to bring in all external vendors.
+However, the trade-off gives you total control over every element of the celebration.
 For more on Bangalore's farmhouse venue options, see our farmhouse wedding venues guide.

 Heritage Bungalows and Colonial Properties (50-120 guests)

 Bangalore's older neighbourhoods — Malleswaram, Basavanagudi, Sadashivanagar — still have colonial-era bungalows with generous gardens.
 Some of these are available for private events.
 The aesthetic is unbeatable: old-world architecture, mature trees, and a setting that photographs like a period film.
+Heritage property managers I have worked with in Sadashivanagar tell me these bookings have tripled since 2023.
 Pricing is typically negotiated directly with the property owner, ranging from ₹1,00,000 – ₹3,00,000.
+The INTACH Bangalore Chapter documents many of the city's heritage properties, offering a useful starting point for identifying bungalows with event potential.

 Home Garden Weddings (30-100 guests)